 Mr. Savikataaq: Thank you, Mr. Speaker.
-I would like to question the minister of housing again, we left our conversation sort of hanging.
+I would like to question the Minister of Housing again; we left our conversation sort of hanging.

-Mr. Speaker, I think what affordable housing is should be defined.
-I am going to try again, and the minister will try again to define it.
+Mr. Speaker, I think what affordable housing is should be defined, and I'm going to try again and the minister will try again to define it.

 Mr. Speaker, the minister stated that it won't be based on the public housing unit rent scales.
-I'm going to try and make this simple: how much affordable housing rent would be.

-For example, a three-bedroom public housing unit, the maximum rent that can be paid is \$1792.
+I'm going to try to make this simple, how much affordable housing rent would be.
+I'll take for example a three-bedroom public housing unit.
+The maximum rent that can be paid is \$1,792.
 That is the public housing unit rent scale.
 In affordable housing, what would the rent be on a three-bedroom house?
 Thank you, Mr. Speaker.

 Speaker: Hon.
-Member for the Nunavut Housing Corporation, Mr. Kusugak.
+Minister responsible for the Nunavut Housing Corporation, Mr. Kusugak.

 Hon.
 Lorne Kusugak: Thank you, Mr. Speaker.
-Canada defines affordable housing as long as the housing is that a household can pay for, while still having money left over for other food necessities, and for transportation and health.
-That means that what is considered affordable depends on the household income.

-So in this case, as long as it is not greater than 30 percent of the individual's income, Mr. Speaker.
-So it's not based on so much a month for a house, it's based on 30 percent or less of an individual's income.
+Canada defines affordable housing as long as the housing is housing that a household can pay for while still having money left over for other food necessities and in that, for transportation and health.
+That means that what is considered affordable depends on the household income; in this case, as long as it is not greater than 30 percent of the individual's income, Mr. Speaker.
+It's not based on so much a month for a house; it's based on 30 percent or less of an individual's income.
 Thank you, Mr. Speaker.